Elderly Care: Know Your Options

 Do you train your staff?
 Are they CRB checked?
 What qualifications do they have?
 Are they given training regularly so they are always up to date with care skills?
 Do you offer specialist care, such as dementia care, with staff who are trained and experienced?

-And don’t forget about your own first impressions – they do count and you will have an instinctive feeling about the live-in care agency or care home you are looking into.
+And don’t forget about your own first impressions – they do count and you will have an instinctive feeling about the care agency or home you are looking into.
 What do you feel about them?
 Do you like the people you are speaking to?
 Could you see yourself or your loved one feeling happy in the care of that company?
 Do residents/clients seem genuinely happy?

 Tiggy Bradshaw - Live-in Care expert